Where You Gain Fat Tells you A Lot About Your Hormones

 Always remember that your hormones are incredibly powerful and they serve an important purpose in your body.

-These hormones help to regulate your metabolism, your muscle mass, where your body stores fat, how your body processes sugar and nutrients, they send signals to your brain to automatically adjust caloric burn, and much more.
+These hormones help to regulate your metabolism, your muscle mass, where your body stores fat, and how your body processes sugar and nutrients, they send signals to your brain to automatically adjust caloric burn, and much more.

 This all assumes that your hormones are working as intended!